remlapmot/OneSampleMR/README.md

 # OneSampleMR

-Useful functions for one sample Mendelian randomization analyses.
+Useful functions for one sample Mendelian randomization / instrumental variable analyses.

 Install the package within R using
 ``` r